 The mother also becomes prone to complications such as uterine rupture, maternal injury, and hemorrhage.

 Other complications associated with a transverse baby include;

 - Shoulder dystocia.

-To prevent these complications, the recommended mode of delivery of a transverse baby is by a Caesarean section.
+To prevent these complications, the recommended mode of delivery for a transverse baby is by a Caesarean section.

 How Identify a transverse baby

-A transverse baby is easily identified by an ultrasound scan.
+A transverse baby bump is easily identified by an ultrasound scan.